software-engineering-amsterdam/software-construction/2017-2018/README.md

 - Change the start symbol of the parser to parse forms, instead of Expressions.

-Note: don't be seduced by the provided example code and start copy-pasting grammar rules around.
+Note: do not be seduced by the provided example code and start copy-pasting grammar rules around.
 It is important to have a basic understanding of the parser technology involved.
 ANTLR, Rats! and Jacc are well-documented on the web.
 Please use this information to fulfill